ZODIAC CIPHERS

 The author of the July 8th 1974 Red Phantom letter was again demanding that the newspaper "cut or cancel" another section they disliked.
 The question being - was this another sarcastic dig at the Hearst Corporation, threatening to release 'The Phantom', a fictional costumed crime-fighter, to seek retribution on the San Francisco Chronicle and Count Marco.
 Except this time, 'The Phantom' had morphed into the 'Red Phantom', red with rage.

-The four 1974 communications were mailed in and around the height of the Symbionese Liberation Army, beginning on January 29th 1974, just days before the kidnapping of Patricia Campbell Hearst and ending on July 8th 1974, just six weeks after the deadly shootout between
+These three 1974 communications were mailed in and around the height of the Symbionese Liberation Army, beginning on February 3rd 1974, just one day before the kidnapping of Patricia Campbell Hearst and ending on July 8th 1974, just six weeks after the deadly shootout between

 Symbionese Liberation Army members and law enforcement on May 17th 1974, resulting in the deaths of six urban militants.
 The Hearst family being front and center of everything.